Algorithms for the computation of synchrony

 CI computes synchrony defined as correlations of window-wise slopes.
 All slopes of timeseries in column A and B of a text file are determined in this manner: Define a <Window size> (e.g. 2s) and a <Segment size> (e.g. 10s).
 Then the slope (using mean squares) is computed inside the window, the window shifted by 1s and again the slope is computed, ..., until all windows in the segment are considered.
 The slopes in the segment n of times series A are correlated with those in the segment n of B. The procedure is repeated until all segments of A and B are covered.
 All correlations are transformed to Fisher's Z and the mean Z of the two time series is computed.
+The CI in a segment is defined by the natural logarithm of the sum of all positive correlations divided by the absolute value of the sum of all negative correlations.
 Segment shuffling is used to create surrogate time series, on which the same computations are run, as in SuSy. <File>: The time series are the columns of the file, variable names can be in the header line.
 If more than 2 columns are in the file, the CI is computed of all adjacent pairs of columns.
 CI provides three different synchrony measures of each twin time series: mean Z and ES of mean Z / mean absolute_Z and ES of mean absolute_Z / concordance index and ES of concordance index.
 Concordance index as suggested by Marci & Orr (2006).
 The CI algorithm was coded by David Leander Tschacher by order of Wolfgang Tschacher, partly after Marci & Orr (2006).

 FPE (Fokker-Planck Equation)